elenamatay/compete-automate-notion/STUDENT_SETUP_GUIDE.md

 If you encounter issues during setup:
 1. Check the troubleshooting section above
 2. Search the error message online
-3. Ask in our class forum/chat
-4. Come 15 minutes early to class for setup help

 **Important**: Please complete this setup BEFORE class.
 We'll have limited time for troubleshooting during the session.